c0opycat/boids_simulation/README.md

 -   `Makefile`: Project Makefile for building, running, and generating docs.
 -   `Doxyfile`: Doxygen configuration file.
 -   `docs.html`: A link to the documentation.

----

-**Note:** This project is part of a university course for Object-Oriented Conception.